Prologue

 “I never say it right, so I stopped.
 I think they appreciate that I quit butchering their native tongue.”

 Lust swirls in my belly.
-After being the object of his wicked appraisal, I’d let Luke Daniels butcher me with his tongue.
+After being the object of his wicked appraisal, I’d let Luke butcher me with his tongue.
 Whatever the hell that means.

-The guys lead the way, cutting through Latta Arcade, the indoor shopping area reminiscent of arcades in England, to get to Tryon, the main street running through downtown Charlotte —or “Uptown” Charlotte —which is what locals call the downtown area.
+The guys lead the way, cutting through Latta Arcade, the indoor shopping area reminiscent of arcades in England, to get to Tryon, the main street running through downtown Charlotte—or “Uptown” Charlotte—which is what locals call the downtown area.

-When I think about St. Patricks Day destination cities, Chicago, Boston, and Savannah come to mind.
-I never would have guessed this growing Southern city was a hot spot.
+When I think about St. Patrick’s Day destination cities, Chicago, Boston, and Savannah come to mind.
+I never would have guessed this growing Southern city was a hotspot.

-“Let’s do karaoke at Howl at the Moon,” Kristen proposes.
+“Let’s do karaoke,” Kristen proposes.

 “No!”
-Auden quickly vetos the suggestion.
+Auden quickly vetoes.

 “When do you ever not want to sing?”
 Aleksandr asks her.